-When news broke in 2009 that Merck had created a medical journal promoting Vioxx without disclosing financial interest, the controversy was reignited.
-The publications were published from 2002 to 2005 through Elsevier, an academic publisher.
-The journal had articles posing as medical studies endorsing Vioxx and Fosamax.
+When news broke in 2009 that Merck had created a medical journal promoting Vioxx without disclosing a financial interest, the controversy was reignited.
+Elsevier, the publisher, had articles endorsing Vioxx and Fosamax posing as medical studies.

 Merck’s troubles with Vioxx weren’t limited to side effects and journal articles.

 The company was also involved in a Medicaid scandal involving Vioxx that ended in a $650 million settlement.